BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 physeq_rarefied = rarefy_even_depth(physeq_subsampled)
 physeq_rarefied
   ```
-How many ASVs per sample do we end up?
+How many ASVs per sample do we end up with?

 <details>
   <summary>See the answer</summary>